alexmccabe/nodejs-framework/README.md

 ### Aliases

-Aliases allow for shortcuts whilst developing.
+Aliases allow for short-cuts whilst developing.
 By default, this project comes with the root directory aliased to the `@` symbol.
 This alleviates the multiple `../../../` issue that can be found.

 Using the `@` alias is very simple.
 In a file where you would normally want to require a file multiple directories back, just prefix the path with the symbol and work down.